How to choose the right payment methods

 Developing a deeper understanding of your existing customer base and target audience can give you important insights into how they like to pay.

-So collect data on your customers’ age, location, income level, and shopping habits.
+Always collect data on your customers’ age, location, income level, shopping habits, and payment preferences where possible (making sure to abide by local compliance regulations such as GDPR in Europe).
 Some payment methods are linked to a generational profile (Gen Z’s love of Buy Now, Pay Later services, for example; or millennials’ preference for digital wallets), while others, as we’ve seen, are subject to regional or geographic factors.

 Monitor metrics